 The Mission of the Whitehouse Police Department is to enhance the quality of life in our community by providing superior police services in partnership with citizens to prevent crime and to ensure a safe environment.

-The Department consists of the full time Chief of Police, nine full time officers, seven part-time officers, and a civilian clerk/office assistant.
+The Department consists of the full time Chief of Police, Deputy Police Chief, two sergeants, two corporals, four police officers, one School Resource officer, several part-time officers, a civilian clerk/office assistant, and a Property & Evidence Director.
 Full time dispatching services are provided by the Lucas County Sheriff’s Department by calling 419-243-5111 (dial 9-1-1 in any emergency situation).
 To contact the Whitehouse Police Department after hours or on weekends/holidays, contact Lucas County Dispatch Center by calling either 911 or 419-243-5111 and you will be connected with a Whitehouse Police officer.

 The Village of Whitehouse is under the jurisdiction of the Maumee Municipal Court.
 All cases involving adults are filed at the Maumee Municipal Court located at 400 Conant Street, Maumee, and all incidents involving juveniles are filed at the Lucas County Juvenile Court, 1801 Spielbusch Avenue in Toledo.